Bubustrik/BetFun/README.md

-# BetFun
+# BetFunApp
-This is a J2E Project for Study
+This is a project in J2E for school